p-alexisv/alexis-pks-pipelines/README.md

 - This is to automate installation of the whole foundation consisting of Ops Man, BOSH Director and PKS VM's.

 <h2>Step 1: Get and note down the following.
-You will use these in creating your params.yml file for step4.</h2>
+You will use these in creating your params.yml file for step 5.</h2>

 - s3 bucket, access_key_id, secret_access_key and region
 	- get these from your S3 environment